The Grimsley Whirlies defeat West Charlotte 28–27 in an overtime thriller at the Keep Pounding High School Classic

 West Charlotte’s junior quarterback Jamouri Nichols accounted for four touchdowns on 18-of-22 passing for 172 yards.
 Photo: Alex Cason / CLTure

-The Lions clawed back late, as Nichols punched in a short run with just eight seconds left in regulation and then tied the game on a gutsy two-point conversion scramble, sending the stadium into a frenzy.
+A short run by Emory McClain left the Lions with just 12 seconds remaining and three yards to cut the deficit to two.
+Nichols punched it in on a short run with eight seconds left, then tied the game on a gutsy two-point conversion scramble, sending the stadium into a frenzy.

 Overtime began with Grimsley capitalizing on a Lions penalty, setting up a Brandon touchdown run and a successful kick to go up 28-21.
 Nichols responded with a 10-yard scoring run of his own, cutting the deficit to one.